gargrave/react-simple-select/src/components/Select/styleguide/SelectStyleguide.md

       <p className="description">
         If an error occurs during the async search, the parent component should both reject the Promise and handle the error in whatever way is best for your app.
-Internally, react-simple-select will simply the ignore the error (assuming it has already been handled appropriately in the parent) and show the "no options" message.
+Internally, react-simple-select will simply ignore the error (assuming it has already been handled appropriately in the parent) and show the "no options" message.
       </p>
       <p className="description">
         The search has a debounce timer attached to it, so you can specify the